Famous and Well-Known Marks

 1. What is a famous mark?

-Famous marks are those that enjoy a high degree of consumer recognition.
+Famous marks are those that enjoy a high degree of consumer recognition in a particular jurisdiction or in a specific field of commerce or industry.
 However, few trademarks enjoy the status of “fame.”
-Examples of marks held to be famous in certain jurisdictions include COCA-COLA, KODAK, WIMBLEDON and VIAGRA.
+Examples of marks held to be famous in certain jurisdictions are COCA-COLA, KODAK, WIMBLEDON and VIAGRA.

 2. How is fame determined?

 Fame is determined differently from jurisdiction to jurisdiction.
 Some jurisdictions allow a mark owner to apply for certification that its mark is famous.
-Most jurisdictions, however, require fame to be determined on a case-by-case basis within the context of an infringement proceeding or administrative challenge.
-Evidence relevant to the fame of a trademark may include sales and revenue figures, geographical scope of use, channels of trade, distinctiveness, registrations in home and other countries, past enforcement efforts, consumer recognition and the existence of similar marks owned by third parties.
+Most jurisdictions, however, require fame to be determined on a case-by-case basis within the context of a trademark infringement proceeding or administrative challenge.
+Evidence relevant to the fame of a trademark may include sales, advertising and revenue figures; geographical scope of use; channels of trade; registrations in home and other countries; past enforcement efforts; and the results of consumer recognition surveys (provided the survey methods are approved by the courts in that jurisdiction).
+Findings of fame in other jurisdictions can also be persuasive.

 3. Are famous marks accorded different protection than non-famous marks?

 In an infringement action, famous marks are generally accorded a broader scope of protection, which means that infringement may be easier to establish.
-Also, in many jurisdictions famous marks are protected against even non-competing, unrelated uses, on the basis that such use of a confusingly similar mark will dilute the distinctiveness of the famous mark.
+Also, in many jurisdictions famous marks are protected against even non-competing, unrelated uses, on the basis that such use will dilute the distinctiveness of the famous mark or prejudice the interests of the brand owner.

 For example, the United States recognizes a federal cause of action for dilution of a famous mark.
-In this context, dilution means the lessening of the capacity of a mark to identify and distinguish goods or services, or a tarnishing of the mark.
+In this context, dilution by blurring means the lessening of the capacity of a mark to identify and distinguish the goods or services of the mark owner.
+Dilution by tarnishment, on the other hand, refers to the use of a famous trademark in connection with goods or services of poor quality or of an unwholesome or unsavory nature.
 Dilution is applicable regardless of whether the parties are competitors or whether there is any likelihood of confusion.
-In contrast, protection for a non-famous mark requires a finding of likelihood of confusion.
-Thus, while it takes additional effort to prove that a mark is famous, such designation can afford a famous mark with a broader scope of protection than a non-famous mark.
+In contrast, dilution is not available for non-famous marks.
+Thus, while it takes additional effort to prove that a mark is famous, such designation can afford a famous mark a broader scope of protection than a non-famous mark and provide additional causes of action.

-4. What is the difference between a famous and a well-known mark?
+5. What is the difference between a famous mark and a well-known mark?

 Some jurisdictions treat famous and well-known marks as synonymous.
-Most jurisdictions, however, distinguish between famous and well-known marks.
+Most jurisdictions, however, distinguish between famous marks and well-known marks.
 In these jurisdictions, famous marks enjoy a higher degree of reputation than well-known marks.
-A famous mark often needs to be registered in at least its home country for protection, whereas well-known marks are usually protected without the need for any registration.
-On the other hand, well-known marks are often protected only for goods and services related to those with which it is already associated, whereas famous marks may be protected from unauthorized use on non-competing goods and services.
-Thus, it is generally more difficult to prove that a mark is famous as opposed to well-known.
+Often a famous mark needs to be registered in at least its home country for protection, whereas well-known marks usually are protected without the need for any registration.
+On the other hand, well-known marks often are protected only for goods and services related to those with which they are already associated, whereas famous marks may be protected from unauthorized use on non-competing goods and services.

 Additional INTA Resources